Gross income is a way of measuring the profit generated from sales alone, using just your total revenue minus the cost to you for the goods you sold.

 So, although that $125,000 gross profit is certainly good to know and can play an important role in your forward planning, the reality is that you’re certainly not just pocketing $125,000.
 Your net profits are $30,000 after accounting for rent, marketing and Phil.

 For your personal finances, they’re typically a lot simpler for a salaried employee: Your gross pay is what you’re getting in total, but your net pay is what you’re actually getting in your bank account after taxes are withheld from your paycheck.
-However, if you’re a business owner or independent contractor, your net pay will involve calculating all of the expenses included in performing your job.
+However, if you’re a business owner or independent contractor, you can calculate your net pay by subtracting all ordinary or necessary trade or business expenses allowed by the IRS from the gross income you earned from your trade or business.

 Why Net Income Matters in Business